raphw/byte-buddy/README.md

 Of course, a *Hello World example* is a too simple use case for evaluating the quality of a code generation library.
 In reality, a user of such a library wants to perform more complex manipulations, for example by introducing hooks into the execution path of a Java program.
 Using Byte Buddy, doing so is however equally simple.
-The followingexample gives a taste of how method calls can be intercepted.
+The following example gives a taste of how method calls can be intercepted.

 Byte Buddy expresses dynamically defined method implementations by instances of the `Implementation` interface.
-In the previous exaple, `FixedValue` that implementes this interface was already demonstrated.
+In the previous example, `FixedValue` that implements this interface was already demonstrated.
 By implementing this interface, a user of Byte Buddy can go to the length of defining custom byte code for a method.
 Normally, it is however easier to use Byte Buddy's predefined implementations such as `MethodDelegation` which allows for implementing any method in plain Java.
 Using this implementation is straight forward as it operates by delegating the control flow to any POJO.
 As